-Having your pet professionally groomed accomplishes more than just making your pet's coat look nice and shiny.
-Even pets that do not need a hair cut can benefit from the wonderful services provided.
+Having your pet professionally groomed accomplishes more than just a clean and shiny coat.
 A professional pet groomer will examine your pet's nails, paw pads, ears, anal glands, skin and hair coat.
-These areas are often overlooked and can become a problem if not regularly checked and maintained.

 Nails that are too long can lead to splayed toes, poor spinal alignment and arthritic joints.
-Also, nails can grow so long they become in-grown with the paw pads or even the back of the leg.
+Also, nails can grow so long they grow into the paw pads or even the back of the leg.

-Many dog breeds require the hair that grows in the ear canal to be plucked regularly to help maintain a cleaner ear canal.
-Ears that are not plucked and/or cleaned regularly are an invitation to infection and hearing loss.
+Some dog breeds require their ear fur to be plucked regularly to help maintain a cleaner ear canal.
+Ears that are not plucked and/or cleaned are prone to infection and hearing loss.

-And here's a very smelly topic to consider.
-Long ago when dogs (and cats) lived in the wild, they used their anal glands to excrete a strong-smelling fluid that marked their territory.
-Today, our domesticated canine and feline companions no longer hunt to survive, so they sometimes need help with emptying their anal glands.
+And here's a smelly topic to consider.
+Sometimes our pets need help with emptying their anal glands.
 Anal glands can become impacted or abscessed when they are not regularly emptied.
 This service is included when necessary.

-Just like their human companions, dogs and cats can have flaky skin (dandruff) and oily or dirty hair coats.
-Not only does a clean, well-conditioned hair coat look and feel better, it also reduces the chance of some bacterial skin infections, flea infestations, hairballs (for cats) and excessive shedding.
+Just like humans, dogs and cats can have flaky skin (dandruff) and oily or dirty fur coats.
+Not only does a clean, well-conditioned coat look and feel better, it also reduces the chance of some bacterial skin infections, flea infestations, hairballs (for cats) and excessive shedding.

 All of these services are included in the grooming fee.
 Extra charges are added for matted coats, medicated shampoos, flea treatments, overgrown coats and pets with special needs, all of which require additional time.
-Our groomers can discuss these issues with you so your dog or cat can be groomed safely and thoroughly.
+Our groomers can discuss these issues upon check-in..